 Run tests in parallel.
 Sequence based on the diagnostic.
 Example 90-day roadmap:

 Measure impact on pipeline-ready revenue.
-Track incremental MRR, funnel conversions, churn at 90 days, CAC payback for each experiment.
-Small wins compound: 20% lift on pricing-to-paid combined with 30% lift on 24-hour activation multiplies net MRR growth.
+Track incremental MRR, funnel conversions, churn at 90 days, and CAC payback for each experiment.
+Small wins compound: a 20% lift on pricing-to-paid combined with a 30% lift on 24-hour activation multiplies net MRR growth, which is essential for sustaining investor confidence in B2B SaaS.

 These four tests target common leakage points.
 Fast to carry out, measurable, focused on revenue — what a growth leader needs when time and budget are constrained.